Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 but about getting more out of our app -> more stars

 ---
-## premature optimization is the root of all evil[…]
+## Premature optimization is the root of all evil…

-Examples (When to not use what we just learned):
+Examples (when not to use what we just learned):

 * set of 20 users ⚠️
 * media library of 1000 movies ⚠️
 * Server-Side Swift with > 10^6 entries ✅
-* idk procedurally generated content in a game ✅
+* procedurally generated content in a game ✅
 * points of interest in MapKit ✅

 ---
 ## Server-Side Swift Example

-* getting lot's of data into a small machine works especially well on Servers
+* getting lots of data into a small machine works especially well on servers

 * example: https://github.com/Bersaelor/StarsOnKitura / https://starsonkitura.eu-de.mybluemix.net

 ---
-## What did we learn today
+## What did we learn today?

 * pick your battles wisely!

-* play Tetris with Struct `var`s when necessary
+* play Tetris with struct `var`s when necessary

-* know your domain to utilize it's properties
+* know your domain to utilize its properties

 ---